hegelespaul/Electric-Guitar-Dataset/README.md

 A repository for showing advances on a dataset aimed for Deep Leraning using different electric guitar sounds.

-Pd is used to do data augmentation by runing sampled electric guitar recorded thru D.I. into different sound presets of Amplitube
+Pd is used to do data augmentation by runing sampled electric guitar recorded thru D.I. into different sound presets of Amplitube, a demo of this process can be seen on the .mp4 file in this repository